Breast Lift (Mastopexy) : Surgical and Bioregenerative stem cell options

 Traditionally, a breast lift has involved a surgical incision placed directly on the breasts.
 Newer bioregenerative options (using your own adipose derived stem cells) are available in certain cases.
 Please read on for further information on both surgical and bioregenerative options.

 Let’s start with the basics.
 What is a breast lift.
 Why would one chose a breast lift?
 What are the treatment goals?

 What is a Breast Lift?
 Will it take care of my “Mommy Breast Droop” from past pregnancy?

 A breast lift or mastopexy is a cosmetic surgical procedure designed to raise a drooping nipple-areolar complex to a position above the inframammary fold.
-This helps to create a younger and more youthful breast position.
+This helps create a younger and more youthful breast appearance.

 Why would a woman request a breast lift or mastopexy?

 Breasts lose elasticity (ability to retain shape) and firmness due to pregnancy, aging and weight gain or loss.
 This results in the nipple areolar complex (NAC) drifting lower and lower to a position below the inframammary (lower breast) fold.
 Eventually, the NAC points downward.